Rebecca Susan LeMoine

 Author and Professor of Political Theory

 I am an Associate Professor in the Department of Political Science at Florida Atlantic University in Boca Raton, Florida.
-I joined the department in Fall 2014 after receiving my Ph.D. and M.A. in Political Science from the University of Wisconsin-Madison and my B.A. in Politics from Washington and Lee University.
+I received my Ph.D. and M.A. in Political Science from the University of Wisconsin-Madison and my B.A. in Politics from Washington and Lee University.

 I specialize in Political Theory, particularly questions of cultural diversity and global justice in ancient Greek political thought.
 My work has been published in numerous academic journals including the American Political Science ReviewHistory of Political ThoughtPolis: The Journal for Ancient Greek and Roman Political Thought, and Political Theory